ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - beneficiary_pubkey REQUIRED.
 This is the public key of the beneficiary in the destination network.

+- sender_gateway_signature_public_key REQUIRED.
+This is the public key of the key-pair used by the sender gateway to sign assertions and receipts.

+- receiver_gateway_signature_public_key REQUIRED.
+This is the public key of the key-pair used by the recevier gateway to sign assertions and receipts.

-- sender_gateway_id REQUIRED.
-This is the identifier of the sender gateway (client).
+- sender_gateway_id OPTIONAL.
+This is the identifier of the sender gateway.

-- recipient_gateway_id REQUIRED.
-This is the identifier of the receiver gateway (server).
+- recipient_gateway_id OPTIONAL.
+This is the identifier of the receiver gateway.

 - sender_gateway_network_id REQUIRED.
 This is the identifier of the origin network or system behind the client.